CylonicRaider/needful/README.md

 ## Usage

+Press the button, and the needful will be done.

+## Development

 - **Development server:** Run `npm run dev`, and go to <http://localhost:4200>.
 - **Testing:** Run `npm run test` to (continuously) perform unit tests.
 - **Code clean-up:** Run `npm run cleanup` to invoke the code formatter and